Urus (URUS) Price Tops $6.00 on Major Exchanges

 According to CryptoCompare, “The Urus Token will power a decentralized lending and borrowing platform integrated with a trading platform with 4X margin lending capabilities. “

-It is usually not possible to buy alternative cryptocurrencies such as Urus directly using US dollars.
-Investors seeking to acquire Urus should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+It is usually not possible to buy alternative cryptocurrencies such as Urus directly using U.S. dollars.
+Investors seeking to trade Urus should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Urus using one of the exchanges listed above.

 Receive News & Updates for Urus Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Urus and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.